Dawn of the Planet of the Apes: Filming

 Filming began in April 2013 around the town of Campbell River, British Columbia.
 The location of Vancouver Island was chosen for its similarity to the locations depicted in the film, the forests, and the variety of landscapes.
-Filming in New Orleans started in May 2013 and continued in July 2013 at various locations such as the former Six Flags park Six Flags New Orleans.
+Filming in New Orleans started in May 2013 and continued in July 2013 at various locations such as the ex-Six Flags park Six Flags New Orleans.

 Visual effects

 Like Rise, visual effects for Dawn were done by Weta Digital.
-In addition to the apes, Weta created other digital animals, such as a herd of elk, a grizzly bear, and CGI doubles of the live horses.
-The elk were created using key-frame animation and the digital crowd enhancement software MASSIVE, the bear through key-frame animation, and the horses with a mixture of key-frame animation and motion capture.
+In addition to the apes, Weta created other digital animals, such as a herd of elk, a grizzly bear, and computer-generated imagery (CGI) doubles of the live-action horses.
+The elk were created using key-frame animation and the digital crowd enhancement software MASSIVE, the bear through key-frame animation, and the horses with a mixture of key-frame animation and motion-capture.

 Music

-The film score was composed by Michael Giacchino, who had collaborated with Reeves on Cloverfield (2008) and Let Me In (2010).
-Giacchino referenced Jerry Goldsmith's themes for the 1968 film and Danny Elfman's theme for the 2001 film, while also incorporating his own themes referencing the score for Lost (2004–2010) and Super 8 (2011).
+The film score was composed and arranged by Michael Giacchino, who had collaborated with Reeves on Cloverfield (2008) and Let Me In (2010).
+Giacchino referenced Jerry Goldsmith's themes for the 1968 film and Danny Elfman's themes for the 2001 film, while also incorporating his own themes referencing the score for Lost (2004–2010) and Super 8 (2011).
 The soundtrack was released by Sony Classical Records on July 8, 2014.

 Release

 On May 31, 2012, Fox announced that Dawn of the Planet of the Apes was scheduled for release on May 23, 2014.
 However, it was announced on June 20, 2013, that the release date for Dawn was being pushed back two months to July 18, 2014.
 On December 10, 2013, the film was pushed up one week to July 11, 2014.
 The film premiered at the Palace of Fine Arts in San Francisco, California on June 26, 2014.
 The film closed the 36th Moscow International Film Festival on June 28.

-In Hungary, the largest cinema chain called Cinema City could not agree with the film's distributor, InterCom, and as a result it opened on July 17, 2014, on 45 screens, significantly fewer than similar big-budget productions.
+In Hungary, the largest theater chain called Cinema City could not agree with the film's distributor, InterCom, and as a result it opened on July 17, 2014, on 45 screens, significantly fewer than similar big-budget productions.
 However, the film still managed to top the weekend box office chart of the country beating Transformers: Age of Extinction, which had been leading the chart for three weeks (on 105 screens distributed by UIP Duna).